Top 20 Jobs of the future: How to prepare for the AI revolution

 4. How can I prepare for jobs of the future?

 You can prepare by being aware of the circumstances that caused the job market to change.
 A habit of continuous learning is also helpful since this will keep your skills always updated.
+Even massive open online courses can help your skills remain up-to-date and keep your career future-proof.

 5. What are some strategies for staying relevant in the job market?